-Soy flours include full-fat or defatted soy flours and refatted or lecithinated flours.
-Full-fat soy flours are prepared from dehulled soybeans which have not undergone extraction where three types are produced: enzyme-active, toasted, and extruder-processed.
+Soy flour is produced from dehulled soybeans, which can be full-fat, defatted, refatted, and lecithinated flours.
+Soy flour has higher fiber and protein than allpurpose flour.
+Soy flour can be substituted for up to 30% of the all-purpose flour in baked goods without making any other adjustments.
+Since soy flour is gluten-free, it is often included in gluten-free bread mixes.
+In addition, coarsely grounded soy flour can be used to thicken gravy and sauces.
+Full-fat soy flours are prepared from dehulled soybeans which have not undergone extraction.
+Three types are produced: enzyme-active, toasted, and extruder-processed.
 However, most soy protein products are made from hexane-defatted soybean flakes (white flakes).
-The white flakes can be sold without modification or further milled to flours, which can be refatted or relecithinated.73 Soy flour is approximately \$150-200/ton.
+The white flakes can be sold without modification or further milled to flours, which can be re-fatted or relecithinated.92 Soy flour is approximately \$500 per ton.